learn-automation/tutorial-jira-api-wrapper/README.md

  4. ##### How to use endpoints.py
      The class inside the endpoints module, JiraEndpoints, will be used as the base class for our base API class.

+ 5. ##### What about tests?
+    Although it is a slipperly slope to get into this mentality, I do not think tests are required for this class.
+    There is no logic, it just sets a dictionary containing static set of URLs with placeholders.
+    It's possible to write tests to assert that certain endpoints exist inside this dictionary, but this will be covered when we run the tests on the child classes.

 #### Create exceptions.py
  1. ##### What is exceptions.py?
      This module contains all of the custom exceptions that our API is going to throw.